 All boys are offered the opportunity to take part in a school wide Eco Council, which has been instrumental in achieving the Green Flag award for the School.
 Boys regularly lead different initiatives such as recycling and switch-off fortnight to encourage all members of the School to be more eco-friendly.

 “St John’s dedicated staff and approach to learning has given both our boys a fantastic start - combining academic achievement with the chance to try new experiences.”

 On top of the regular schedule of events, there are some calendar fixtures that boys and staff look forward to eagerly.
 The first of these is the St John’s fireworks evening which coincides with bonfire night and the Hindu festival of Diwali.

 At the end of the autumn term the whole school gathers in nearby Emmanuel Church in Northwood for the annual carol service which the vicar insists marks the start of Christmas for him each year.

-In the summer term the Charity and Fun Days are two wonderful family events organised by the St John’s Association and every school year concludes with Speech Day, Prize Giving and Sports day.
+In the summer term the Charity and Fun Days are two wonderful family events organised by the St John’s Association and every school year concludes with Speech Day and Sports day.